 - Union Based SQLi

-Add some SQL-specific syntax on parameters that evaluates to the base value of the entry point, and to a different value, and look for systematic differences in the resulting application responses.
+Add some SQL-specific syntax on parameters that evaluates the base value of the entry point, and a different value, and look for systematic differences in the resulting application responses.

 - Time Based SQLi

-Add payloads designed to trigger time delays when executed within an SQL query, and look for differences in the time taken to respond.
+Add payloads designed to trigger time delays when executed within an SQL query and look for differences in response time.

 - Out of Band SQLi

-Add OAST payloads designed to trigger an out-of-band network interaction when executed within an SQL query, and monitoring for any resulting interactions.
+Add OAST payloads designed to trigger an out-of-band network interaction.
+When executed within an SQL query and monitor any resulting interactions.

-Try to identify the Parameter in the application that interact with the Database :
+Try to identify the Parameter in the application that interacts with the Database :